muratk5n/thirdwave/en/README.md

 ---

 Simple majority should matter.
 It already does for pres elections for instance.
-100 more votes in a single key state can make one President.
+An handful more votes in a single key state can make one President.
 If it's good for one branch of gov, why not for another?

 ---